carrieprice78/mla-search-course-2022/README.md

 * Interview researchers to define the key concepts of a research question
 * Conduct preliminary searches to identify key articles and previous publications
 * Select databases and other resources appropriate to a research question
-* Describe and document planned searches and methods
 * Build an extensive strategy for each resource appropriate to the research question
 * Review search strategies under development
+* Describe and document searches and methods

 ## Description